JoseMolleda11/notes/README.md

 | 6                    | BETWEEN, IN, LIKE, OR                         |
 | 7                    | = (Assignment)                                |

-## Elements of an instruction SELECT
+## Elements of a SELECT instruction
 | **Element**  | **Expression**         | **Role**                              |
 |--------------|------------------------|---------------------------------------|
 | SELECT       | `<select list>`        | Defines which columns to return       |